Skip to main content

 Research Consultant

 Diane Wong is an Assistant Professor in the Department of Political Science at Rutgers University, Newark.
 She holds a Ph.D. in American Politics and M.A. in Comparative Race, Ethnicity, and Immigration from the Department of Government at Cornell University.
-Her interests include American politics, Asian American activism, gender and sexuality, urban governance, comparative immigration, race and ethnicity, cultural and media studies, and community rooted research.
-As a first-generation Chinese American born, raised, and based in Flushing, Queens in New York City, her research is intimately tied to the Asian diaspora and urban immigrant experience.
-Her work has appeared in Urban Affairs Review, Women’s Studies Quarterly, Amerasia Journal, Asian American Policy Review, and a variety of edited book volumes, journals, anthologies, podcasts, and exhibitions.
-Diane is a socially engaged artist and organizer, working closely with groups including CAAAV: Organizing Asian Communities, Chinatown Art Brigade, and Asian American Feminist Collective.
-She is co-founder of The W.O.W.
-Project, a youth-led initiative based out of Wing On Wo & Co. the oldest store in Manhattan’s Chinatown that uses art activism to combat gentrification.
+Her interests include American politics, Asian American activism, gender and sexuality, urban governance, comparative immigration, cultural and media studies, and community rooted research.
+Born and raised in Flushing, Queens in New York City, her research is intimately tied to the Asian diaspora and urban immigrant experience.
+Her work has appeared in PS: Political Science and Politics, Urban Affairs Review, Women’s Studies Quarterly, Amerasia Journal, Frontiers, and a variety of edited book volumes, journals, anthologies, podcasts, and exhibitions.
+She is author of Asian America Rising: New Directions for Political Activism (NYU Press, 2025) and You Can’t Evict A Movement: Housing Justice and Abolitionist Futures in New York City (Penn Press, 2026).
+Diane is a socially engaged artist and organizer, her latest exhibits include “Degentrification Archives” at Pace University Art Galleries and “Archive as Memorial” at Storefront for Ideas in New York City.

 You can read more about Diane’s work here.